jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-04-04-beam-local-dev-2/index.md

 ### Beam Pipeline

 The pipeline begins with reading data from a folder named *inputs* and parses the Json lines.
-Then it creates a key value pair where the key is the user ID (`id`) and the value is the file size bytes (`file_size_bytes`).
-After that, the records are grouped by the key and aggregated to obtain website visit count and traffic consumption distribution per user using a [ParDo](https://beam.apache.org/documentation/transforms/python/elementwise/pardo/) transform.
+Then it creates a key-value pair where the key is the user ID (`id`) and the value is the file size bytes (`file_size_bytes`).
+After that, the records are grouped by the key and aggregated to obtain website visit count and traffic consumption distribution using a [ParDo](https://beam.apache.org/documentation/transforms/python/elementwise/pardo/) transform.
 Finally, the output records are written to a folder named *outputs* after being converted into dictionary.

 Note that custom types are created for the input and output elements using [element schema](https://beam.apache.org/documentation/programming-guide/#element-schema) (*EventLog* and *UserTraffic*), and transformations become more expressive using them.
 Also, the custom types are [registered to the coder registry](https://beam.apache.org/documentation/programming-guide/#specifying-coders) so that they are encoded/decoded appropriately - see the transformations that specify the output types via `with_output_types`.